solo-io/workshops/gloo-portal/README.md

 ```

 There are two things to note here:
 - Gloo Portal used the **version** names of your `APIProduct` as prefixes for your endpoints.
-Meaning the endpoints of the version called 'v1' are now accessible over `/ecommerce/v1/...`, etc. This is kind of an automatic version-based routing
+Meaning the endpoints of the version called 'v1' are now accessible over `/ecommerce/v1/...`, etc. This represents automatic version-based routing.
-- the `Environment` CR has been declined into a `VirtualService` CR and also some `RouteTables` CRs.
+- The `Environment` CR has been used to generate a `VirtualService` CR and also some `RouteTables` CRs.
 Let's have a closer look at the `RouteTables`:

 ```bash